 In 2020, I was a Research Associate at the Section of Immunology of Infection.
 My work focused on understanding the relationship between host genetics, CD8 T cell dynamics and immune control of chronic virus infections including human immunodeficiency virus (HIV-1), hepatitis C virus (HCV) and human T cell leukemia virus (HTLV-1).
 From 2017 to 2019, I was a Research Associate at the MRC Centre for Global Infectious Disease Analysis, Department of Infectious Disease Epidemiology, School of Public Health.
 I determined the replicative fitness of influenza strains through fitting viral dynamics models to laboratory data.

-I undertook my PhD studies at the School of Mathematics and Statistics at The University of Melbourne.
-My PhD analysed the effects of different components of the immune response on within-host influenza infection.
-I was awarded a Victoria Fellowship for 2015.
+My PhD studies at the School of Mathematics and Statistics at The University of Melbourne analysed the effects of different components of the immune response on within-host influenza infection.
+I was awarded a Victoria Fellowship in 2015.

 et al., 2023, Modelling the viral dynamics of the SARS-CoV-2 Delta and Omicron variants in different cell types., Journal of the Royal Society Interface, Vol:20, ISSN:1742-5662, Pages:1-12

 et al., 2023, KIR-HLA interactions extend human CD8+ T cell lifespan in vivo., Journal of Clinical Investigation, Vol:133, ISSN:0021-9738, Pages:1-33

 et al., 2022, Modelling upper respiratory viral load dynamics of SARS-CoV-2, Bmc Medicine, Vol:20, ISSN:1741-7015

 et al., 2022, The altered entry pathway and antigenic distance of the SARS-CoV-2 Omicron variant map to separate domains of spike protein